barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 We've already seen that not all appearances work with all geometries.
 For example, `EllipsoidSurfaceAppearance` is not appropriate for `WallGeometry` since a wall is perpendicular to the globe, not parallel.

-Beyond semantics like this, for an appearance to be mechanically compatible with a geometry, they must have matching vertex formats, which means the geometry must have the data that the appearance expects as input.
+Beyond semantics like this, for an appearance to be compatible with a geometry, they must have matching vertex formats, which means the geometry must have the data that the appearance expects as input.
 A [`VertexFormat`](http://cesium.agi.com/Cesium/Build/Documentation/VertexFormat.html) can be provided when creating a geometry.

-We can keep things simple, but inefficient and wasteful, by requesting a geometry compute all vertices, which will make the geometry compatible with all appearances (ignoring per-instance attributes; see below).
+We can keep things simple, but inefficient and wasteful, by requesting a geometry compute all vertex attributes, which will make the geometry compatible with all appearances (ignoring per-instance attributes; see below).
 ```javascript
 var geometry = new Cesium.ExtentGeometry({
   vertexFormat : Cesium.VertexFormat.ALL